brunodifranco/project-house-rocket-insights/README.md

  - So that the business problems could be solved the **ad_season** feature was created.
 It's a column that shows on which season the property was announced in the real estate market (spring, summer, fall or winter).

 # 4. **Solution Plan**
 ## 4.1.
-How will both problems be solved?
+How were both problems solved?

 ### **Problem 1: Which properties should House Rocket buy and for which suggested price?**
 <p align="justify"> To solve this problem, we firstly need to analyse the properties by their location, because in real estate, location is undoubtedly a decisive factor in price evaluation.
 One interesting metric in this case is to calculate the price median by each zipcode, as the median isn't influenced by extreme values (outliers) in the data. </p>